bhar1gitr/AlgoView/README.md

 ## Usage

-AlgorithmicView provides a user-friendly interface to visualize and analyze various Data Structures and Algorithms.
+AlgoView provides a user-friendly interface to visualize and analyze various Data Structures and Algorithms.
 Explore the features and functionalities to enhance your understanding of DSA concepts.

 ## Contributing